hcchengithub/peforth/README.md

 ### Add peforth as a native language kernel to Jupyter Notebook

-This is to make Jupyter Notebook totally runing FORTH instead of python.
+This is to make a notebook to run FORTH instead of python.
 That means when you 'New' a notebook, "peforth" appears in the list among "Python 2" and "Python 3".
 Do these steps to make this happen: